America's Health Rankings, United Health Foundation Logo

 Definition: Percentage of population ages 25 and older without a high school diploma

+Keeping children and adolescents in school through high school graduation and beyond is a key strategy to advance health equity.
 Educational attainment is a strong predictor of future health outcomes.
-The connection between education and health is well documented.
-Lower educational attainment among adults is correlated with poorer health.
-Higher educational attainment is associated with better jobs, higher earnings, increased health knowledge, better self-reported health and fewer chronic conditions.
-Individuals with lower educational attainment are at greater risk of adverse health outcomes such as obesity, cardiovascular disease, lung disease, mental health problems and premature death.
-Students who do not finish high school also are more likely to experience incarceration and those who have been incarcerated have a harder time accessing opportunities to continue or further their education.
+The connection between education and health is well documented — lower educational attainment among adults is correlated with poorer health, while higher educational attainment is associated with better jobs, higher earnings, increased health knowledge, better self-reported health and fewer chronic conditions.
+Individuals with lower educational attainment are at greater risk of adverse health outcomes such as obesity, cardiovascular disease, lung disease, mental health problems and premature death

-According to one study, investments to reduce education-related disparities could save up to eight times more lives than equal investments in medical advances.
-Each high school dropout is estimated to cost the United States more than $163,000 in lost revenue over a lifetime based on a calculation that uses the lifetime differences between dropouts and graduates in income, taxes paid, government spending on health, crime and welfare.
+According to one study, investments to reduce education-related disparities could save up to 8 times more lives than equal investments in medical advances.
+Compared with high school graduates, individuals who do not complete high school are estimated to cost the United States more than $272,000 in lower tax contributions, higher use of government assistance and other expenses over their lifetime.

 The high school graduation rate is lower among: